taligentx/ZeeTweak/README.md

   - `mods` - binary patches for use with [FLSTweak](https://github.com/taligentx/FLSTweak), including customizable mods (different signal generator waveforms, home screen backgrounds, etc).

 - `Ghidra` directory:
-  - `dso3d12_v3.0.7_ghidra_v0.2.gar` - reverse engineering project for [Ghidra](https://github.com/NationalSecurityAgency/ghidra).
+  - `dso3d12_v3.0.7_ghidra_v0.3.gar` - reverse engineering project for [Ghidra](https://github.com/NationalSecurityAgency/ghidra).
-    - This is a very early stage for the runtime firmware and currently includes defined function boundaries, memory addresses (embedded data and peripherals), labels for embedded data (images, strings), many SDK library functions with the SDK data types, and parts of the Zeeweii-specific code.
-Many labels are up for debate and pending verification.
+    - This is an early stage, with all functions labeled along with embedded data, peripherals and SDK library functions with the SDK data types.
+Labels and purposes are always up for debate, but it's far enough along to be able to understand how the entire firmware works and spot opportunities for modifications.
     - Usage:
       1. Install the [ghidra_csky_WinnerMicro](https://github.com/taligentx/ghidra_csky_WinnerMicro) extension - I've forked the original extension to add all C-SKY instructions seen in the Zeeweii firmware for complete disassembly and decompilation.
       2. Open the firmware project in Ghidra using File > Restore Project.